Caspian Sea seen from Namak Abrood, Iran

 The Caspian is about ninety feet below sea level, and at it's deepest it is a little over three thousand feet deep.
 The Volga River accounts for about eighty percent of the inflow of water into the Sea, the remainder being from other smaller rivers.
 Because the Volga accounts for so much of the Caspian's water, the damming and diversion of the Volga's water for industrial, agricultural and residential purposes have lead to the lowering of the Caspian's water level.
 The Volga enters the Caspian Sea through the Volga delta at the mouth of the river where the city of Astrakhan is located.
-But what is unique abut Caspian is that there is no outlet; most of the sea's water evaporates in the Kara-Bogaz-Gol (see below).
+But what is unique about the Caspian is that there is no outlet; most of the sea's water evaporates in the Kara-Bogaz-Gol (see below).

 Man, the Environment and the Zaliv

 The Zaliv Kara-Bogaz-Gol (KBG aka the Garabogazköl Aylagy or the Garabogazkol Gulf) is a large, shallow lagoon, or bay--only about thirty feet deep--of the Caspian Sea that acts as a natural evaporation basin for the waters of the Caspian Sea (and depositing seas salt on its shore as the water evaporates).
 The size of the KGB has varied considerably over the course of the past century, from 0 sq. mi. to as much as seven thousand mi sq.